 5.Measurement, analysis, improvement

-6.Food protection and external audits
+6.Food protection and external inspections

 CERTIFICATION PROCESS